 - Swelling behind the knee, and sometimes, in the lower leg

 You should talk to your doctor or an orthopedic specialist if you notice a swollen bump or experience pain and swelling in the area behind your knee.
 There is a possibility that a bump behind your knee is a sign of a more serious condition and not just a fluid-filled cyst.
-You might need knee treatment to fix the problem.
+You might need arthroscopic knee surgery to fix the problem.

 What Causes a Baker’s Cyst?

 Also referred to as a popliteal cyst, Baker’s cysts are usually linked to a problem within the knee joint.
-These knee conditions can sometimes lead to an excess of fluid in the knee, which in turn can lead to a Baker’s cyst.
+These joint conditions can sometimes lead to an excess of fluid in the knee, which in turn can lead to a Baker’s cyst.
 Some conditions that have been known to cause Baker’s cysts include:

 The reason Baker’s cysts develop is a result of the presence of a lubricating fluid known as synovial fluid within the knee.
 Like motor oil in a car engine, synovial fluid helps reduce friction in the knee joint and allows the lower leg to move smoothly.
-When too much of this fluid builds up in the back of the knee (usually within the popliteal bursa), a Baker’s cyst can form.
+When too much of this fluid builds up in the back of the joint (usually within the popliteal bursa), a Baker’s cyst can form.

 Though it’s rare, a Baker’s cyst can burst and allow synovial fluid to leak into the calf region.
 This can cause the following symptoms:

 - Sensation of water running down the calf